-In early 2009, the Canadian Food Inspection Agency (CFIA) implemented new requirements for certifying equine germplasm (semen and embryos) and live horses from the United States (U.S).
-It did this in response to an outbreak of contagious equine metritis (CEM) in the U.S. These requirements remain in effect.
+In 2009, the Canadian Food Inspection Agency (CFIA) implemented requirements for certifying live horses from the United States (U.S). in response to an outbreak of contagious equine metritis (CEM) in the U.S.

 NOTE: For the purpose of clarity in this document only horses are mentioned.
 However, the following conditions apply to all equines including: horses, mules and zebras.